gmostafa1210/university-management-odoo/README.md

 # University Management

+35 > 1f7547a > compute field updated in faculty in different function

 34 > c82a4e1 > compute field updated in faculty

 33 > 720ec10 > README.md added to keep track